scalochnaya/WYPN/README.md

 information about person.
 WYPN generates combinations formed from basic words you give the program and associations to keywords.
 Made with Python 3.10.

-WYPN is now avaliable on Linux systems.
+WYPN is now available on Linux systems.
 Recommended use systems with 2+ GB RAM.
 #

 How to get a program?